jjvanzon/Circular-Language-Spec/spec/introduction.md

 ### Command Parameters

 Commands can have *parameters*.
 Those are like instructions passed along with the command that make the command behave differently.
 The __Button .
-Set Text__ command, for instance, has a __Text__ parameter, which indicates what the new text of the button will be.
+Set Text__ command, for instance, has a __Text__ parameter, which indicates what the new text of the button might be.

 Text can also be seen as an *idea*.
 It can be thought of as an *object*.
 That way, it is *objects* that serve as parameters.